obroadrick/minerva2/README.md

-# minerva2
+# providence
+Providence is a flexible round-by-round Risk-Limiting Audit.
-Personal code for the Minerva 2.0 audit.
-I use this repo for general exploration as well as test data generation for testing against the code in r2b2...
+This is my personal code for the Providence audit.
+I use this repo for general exploration as well as test data generation for testing the code in r2b2...

 ## Example
 Here is a sample of some computations that this code can perform: